HL7/fhir-shc-vaccination-ig/CONTRIBUTING.md

 We use a standard GitHub pull request workflow for all contributions.

-All nontrivial commits must have messages prefixed with a [jira.hl7.org](https://jira.hl7.org) `FHIR` issue number before merging into `master`[^rename].
+All commits that nontrivially affect IG content must have messages prefixed with a [jira.hl7.org](https://jira.hl7.org) `FHIR` issue number before merging into `master`[^rename].
 Here's [an example](https://github.com/HL7/fhir-shc-vaccination-ig/commit/21a6336bbeb754daddb2275fc05deabf882e6402):

 > FHIR-33267: Remove invariant that is no longer needed
 >